TvL2386/easy_bunny_rpc/README.md

   def perform
     set_timeout(2) # timeout in seconds, default is 5

-    # The first argument is the payload, the send argument is the correlation_id
+    # The first argument is the payload.
+The payload can be anything, just keep in
+    # mind it must be serializable to a String because .to_json is called on it

+    # The second argument is the correlation_id.
-    # The correlation_id is always send back as-is by the worker
+    # The correlation_id is always send back as-is by the worker.
-    # This way you can correlate the replies with your requests
+    # This way you can correlate the replies with your requests.
     publish('hi there', 'call 1')
     publish('hi there again', 'call 2')